masenka31/Cuckoo/README.md

 ## Label encoding

 Labels can be encoded to numerical values.
-The key is simple: sort unique labels alphabetically and assign numbers from 1 to 10.
+The key is simple: sort unique labels alphabetically and assign numbers from 1 to 10:
+1. Adload
+2. Emotet
+3. HarHar
+4. Lokibot
+5. Qakbot
+6. Swisyn
+7. Trickbot
+8. Ursnif
+9. Zeus
+10. njRAT

 ## Models